coderade/coderade.io-blog/content/post/js-es6.md

 were much, much simpler than developing with Java and Objective C) so I started to study the development with Cordova and Phonegap (They are really the same!).

-My third opportunity was with the Node.js development, when I saw what I did with the MEAN (Mongo, Express, Angular and Node) stack I put myself as a Steve Wosniak of the web development.
+My third opportunity to work with JS was with the Node.js development.
+When I saw what I did with the MEAN (Mongo, Express, Angular and Node) stack I put myself as a Steve Wosniak of the web development.
 This was my best moment as a developer.

 You can see my first project with Node.js on your Github [link](https://github.com/coderade/mean-courses).

-After this I worked with AngularJS, LeafletJS, React, Turbolinks, Ionic, Karma, Protactor and many others JS technologies and a thing who I got: This is the future of the Coding (no only the Web, but the Mobile and Desktop development too).
+After this I worked with AngularJS, LeafletJS, React, Turbolinks, Ionic, Karma, Protactor, React and React Native and many others JS technologies and a thing that I got: This is the future of the Coding (no only the Web, but the Mobile and Desktop development too).

 So in my last and currently journey I come with the ES6 and functional programming, that for me is one of the best worlds.